-“You’re just in time for dinner, come on in,” Katelyn shook Ryan’s hand, then smiled at Olivia.
+“Just in time for dinner.
+Come on in.”
+Katelyn shook his hand, then smiled at Olivia.
 “Wow, you look gorgeous.”

-Ryan looked on, admiring Olivia’s strapless, grey satin dress which accentuated her thin waist, hugged her hips, and flared out a little.
+What a beauty!
+Olivia’s strapless, grey satin dress accentuated her thin waist, hugged her hips, and flared out a little.

 “Hey, buddy.”
 Justin, looking sharp in a vintage tuxedo tailcoat, hugged Ryan, then turned to Ambrose.
 “You remember him?”

 Ambrose smoothed his black frock coat and shook Ryan’s hand.
-“Yeah, we met at the funeral.”
+“Yeah, I know Ryan.
+Thanks for coming to the funeral.”

-A stout butler, resplendent with a smoothly shaven round chin, and a starched white cravat, helped each one locate their spot at the table.
-A sweet aroma that turned on spits lingered in the air.
+A stout butler, resplendent with a smoothly shaven round chin and a starched white cravat, helped each one find their spot at the table.
+A delicious aroma hung in the air.
+Huge platters of

-Huge platters of exquisite chicken stuffed with savory fruit and nuts; seafood drizzling in sauces; cheeses, bread, vegetables, and bottles of wine lay in wait.
-Ryan’s mouth watered when he spotted
+exquisite chicken stuffed with savory fruit and nuts; seafood drizzling in sauces; cheeses, bread, vegetables, and bottles of wine lay in wait.
+Ryan’s mouth watered when he spotted the fish fingers

-Ryan no longer viewed Justin’s high spending on such dinners as extravagance as he’d done before.
-After interacting with the financials of Justin’s consortium of companies, and now, considering his
+Ryan no longer viewed Justin’s high spending on such dinners as extravagance, as he’d done before.
+After interacting with the financials of Justin’s consortium of companies, and now, considering

-own six-figure salary, he’d soon host such dinners in his own house on a daily basis.
+his own six-figure salary, he’d soon host such dinners in his own house.